-- The requests must be submitted to the WIOA Coordinator using the SCWDB Waiver Request form and be in accordance with this policy. - If approved by the WIOA Coordinator, the request is forwarded to the Executive Director of the SCWDB for inclusion on the SCWDB Executive Committee agenda. - There will be no target population considerations for waivers all requests will be heard on a case-by-case basis in the same manner. - Waivers will be considered for an amount up to \$1,000.00 over the cap of \$8,500.00 or \$8,000 for employed individuals.
-The maximum that a person may receive in WIOA funds within a 2-year period will be \$9,500.00. - In order to be considered for a waiver, the application must include documentation of satisfactory progress toward the participant achieving set goals.
+- The requests must be submitted to the WIOA Coordinator using the SCWDB Waiver Request form and be in accordance with this policy. - If approved by the WIOA Coordinator, the request is forwarded to the Executive Director of the SCWDB for inclusion on the SCWDB Executive Committee agenda. - There will be no target population considerations for waivers all requests will be heard on a case-by-case basis in the same manner. - Waivers will be considered for an amount up to \$1,000.00 over the cap of \$8,500.00 or \$10,000 (nursing, welding or power line ITA) as appropriate.
+The maximum that a person may receive in WIOA funds within a 2-year period will be \$9,500.00 or \$11,000, as appropriate. - In order to be considered for a waiver, the application must include documentation of satisfactory progress toward the participant achieving set goals.